 - Opposition to a Dublin transfer.

 Where a person expresses the intention to apply for international protection from the detention centre, after having been detained on the basis of one of the immigration detention grounds as specified by the Law on foreigners in the Reception Centre for Foreigners, he or she must either be released and transferred to an open centre (Zagreb or Kutina) or must be served with a new restriction of freedom of movement decision on one of the grounds for detention as specified by LITP.
-According to the Border Police Directorate, if the intention is expressed in the Reception Centre for Foreigners in Ježevo, the intention is then received by the centre, which then informs by email the service dealing with applicants for international protection about the intention to seek international protection.
-The Service for Reception and accommodation of applicants for international protection organises the lodging of the application for international protection on the first following working day and, depending on the assessment, issues the decision on the restriction of freedom of movement, i.e. a detention order.
+According to information from the Border Police Directorate in 2018, if the intention is expressed in the Reception Centre for Foreigners in Ježevo, the intention is then received by the centre, which then informs by email the service dealing with applicants for international protection about the intention to seek international protection.
+The Service for Reception and accommodation of applicants for international protection organises the lodging of the application for international protection on the first following working day and, depending on the assessment, issues the decision on the restriction of freedom of movement, i.e., a detention order.
 If the decision on the restriction of freedom of movement is not issued, the applicant would be moved to the Reception Centre for Applicants for International Protection.
-Intentions to apply for international protection that are expressed in the Transit Reception Centres in Trilj and Tovarnik are received by local police stations based on their territorial jurisdiction.[9]
+Intentions to apply for international protection that are expressed in the Transit Reception Centres in Trilj and Tovarnik are received by local police stations based on their territorial jurisdiction.[12]

 [1] Article 54(5) LITP.